mateusz5564/mateusz5564/README.md

 <div align="center">
   <h3>Konferencje</h3>
   <div width="250">important: this is the largest project I've ever done, but it's also one of the first projects I did after learning web development for a few months.
 I skipped learning vanilla JS and just started writing this project in Vue.js, so this app definitely isn't production-ready and well-written.
-Still, in an optimistic scenario, all features work fine. </p>
+Still, in an ordinary scenario, all features work fine. </p>
     <a href="https://gracious-booth-107a3f.netlify.app/#/" target="_blank">
     <img
       align="center"